jigx-com/jigx-docs/docs/Building Apps with Jigx/Data/Data Providers/Microsoft Azure SQL.md

         FROM
           [customers]

 # The list and its list items are configured below.
-This is a list jig; therefore, its properties, such as data and item, are top-level properties
+This is a list jig;
+# therefore, its properties, such as data and item, are top-level properties.
 # The data property binds the list to a specific data source.
 data: =@ctx.datasources.mydata
-# The item property specifies the list item type and its attributes
+# The item property specifies the list item type and its attributes.
 item:
   type: component.list-item
   options: